Famous (Puddle of Mudd song)

-"Famous" is the title track and first single on the third studio album by post-grunge band Puddle of Mudd.
+"Famous" is a song by American rock band Puddle of Mudd, released as the first single from their third studio album of the same name.
 The song was sent out to rock radio on May 11, 2007 and was officially released on May 21.

 In the song, lead singer Wes Scantlin, sings about wanting to be famous, for the perks that come along with that life.
 It has drawn comparisons to Nickelback's "Rockstar" because "Rockstar" is also about wanting to achieve celebrity status.